Mohamed-Hesham-Shezlong/Nest-Simple-Project/README.md

 - API: `http://localhost:{PORT_IN_ENV || 3000 by default}`
 - Database: `localhost:3306`

+## Authentication

+The application uses JWT (JSON Web Token) based authentication.
+Users can register, login, and access protected endpoints using JWT tokens.

+### User Roles

+There are two types of users:

+- `USER`: Regular user with limited access
+- `ADMIN`: Administrator with full access to therapist management

 ## API Endpoints

 There is a "api/v1" global prefix for evey endpoint